Sheffield Scientific School: History

 After technological developments in the early nineteenth century, such as the electric telegraph, an interest was fostered in teaching applied science at universities.
 Harvard established the Lawrence Scientific School in 1846 and Dartmouth began the Chandler Scientific School in 1852.
 The stage was set at Yale for the transition in education beginning in 1846, when professorships of agricultural chemistry (John Pitkin Norton) and practical chemistry (Benjamin Silliman Jr.) were established.
 In 1847, the School of Applied Chemistry became part of a newly created Department of Philosophy and the Arts (later, the Yale Graduate School).
 Classes and labs were hosted in the Second President's House on Yale's Old Campus until funding and a suitable facility could be found.

-Norton died in 1852 and was replaced by John Addison Porter.
-Applied chemistry was followed in 1852 by a professorship of civil engineering (William Augustus Norton) establishing a school of engineering.
+Norton died in 1852 and was followed by John Addison Porter.
+The professorship for applied chemistry was followed in 1852 by one for civil engineering, (William Augustus Norton) establishing a school of engineering.
 These programs made up the Yale Scientific School.

 In 1853 and 1854, science and engineering courses were listed in the Yale College course catalog as offered by the Yale Scientific School.
-Porter elicited help from his father-in-law, Joseph Earl Sheffield, and in 1858, Sheffield donated over US$100,000 to purchase the old Medical Department building for the scientific school.
+Porter elicited help from his father-in-law, Joseph Earl Sheffield (1793-1882), and in 1858, Sheffield donated over US$100,000 to purchase the old Medical Department building for the scientific school.
 This gift included two newly-renovated wings within the building.
 The old Yale Medical School building on the northeast corner of Grove and Prospect Streets was renovated and renamed (South) Sheffield Hall.
 (It was demolished in 1931 and was on the current site of Sterling Tower, Sheffield Hall and Strathcona Hall (SSS).)
 Sheffield's building reinforced the division of Hillhouse Avenue into an upper, residential section, and a lower section devoted to education.
-In 1861, the school became the Sheffield Scientific School in recognition of his generosity devoted to "the promotion of the study of the natural, physical, and mathematical sciences."
+In 1861, the school became the Sheffield Scientific School.

 Sheffield was one of Yale's greatest benefactors and continued to support the school throughout his life, giving a total of about US$500,000.
 Yale also received US$591,000 from his will as well as his house, the Sheffield mansion, designed and originally owned by Ithiel Town (demolished in 1957).
 The school also benefited from the Morrill Act starting in 1863 and an agricultural course was begun.
 Land grant status, however, was transferred to the Storrs Agricultural School in 1893 after arguments by the state grange that the school was not a proper "farm school".

-A series of lectures, later known as the Sheffield Lectures was instituted by the school in 1866.
-Professor Othniel Charles Marsh of the school led four Yale scientific expeditions in search of fossils in 1870-3.